top of page

 LINGVA.GAME

-The game lasts no more than 45 minutes.
+Game duration – no more than 45 minutes.

 bg.png.webp